GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/randomness/index.md

 ### Make something more or less rare

-One way to make something rarer than other is to choose a probability for each things to happens.
-For instance, 10% change for a rare item, 25% chance for an uncommon item and 65% for a common item.
+One way to make something rarer than another is to choose a probability for each thing to happen.
+For instance, 10% chance for a rare item, a 25% chance for an uncommon item, and 65% for a common item.

-Defining each probability is fine when there are only few quality levels but some games like Pokemon can have hundreds of quality levels.
-In this case, it's faster to calculate the quality rather than listing every cases.
+Defining the probability of each is fine when there are only a few quality levels, but some games like Pokemon can have hundreds of quality levels.
+In this case, it's faster to calculate the quality rather than listing every case.

-Bell-shaped functions are often used to show how many people have a given characteristic for instance the IQ.
-Most peoples are on the center where the curve is high and the curve is going down as it becomes rarer and rarer to find people.
-Most of these curves have complicated formulas but rolling several dice gives similar results.
+Bell-shaped functions are often used to show how many people have a given characteristic, a person's IQ for instance.
+Most peoples are in the center where the curve is high and the curve goes down as it becomes rarer and rarer to find people.
+Most of these curves have complicated formulas, but rolling several dice gives similar results.

 !!! tip